 Denial – No, you’ve got it all wrong.
 You just don’t understand my genius.
 Why did I ever ask you to read for me, you graceless, incompetent cave-dweller? *cue righteous indignation*

 Anger – NO REALLY, YOU’VE GOT IT ALL WRONG.
 WRONG.
 WRONG.
 And if you weren’t such a big troglodyte, you’d totally see that!

 Bargaining – OK, you might have an eensy-weensy point.
 Sorry I called you a cave-dweller.
 Sooooo, if I change items a, b, and c from your list, that will be enough, won’t it?
 Then I can just ignore (much harder to implement) fixes d, e, and f?
 Right?
 Right?
 This just needs a spit-shine, not a rewrite!

 Depression – I really do suck more than any other writer has ever sucked.
 How could I possibly think I could do this?
 How could I have sent my words out into the world without seeing this OBVIOUS GLARING ENORMOUS error.
 I quit. *pours wine* *eats chocolate* *cries*

 Reflection – What’s that glimmer on the horizon of my grief-stricken chocolate-addled writerly mind?
 A solution?
 Sure, the feedback was wrong about how to fix this problem, but there is indeed a problem.
 I’m almost there.
 And I’m not going to give up, because I love this work. *eats last of chocolate, but this time for energy, not for depression*

 Acceptance – I know what I need to do.
 I know how to do it.
 And I’m so, so thankful that I have writing partners with me on this journey!
 Time to get to work.

+Do you suffer from writerly grief?
 What have you done to thicken up your writerly skin?
 Share your Jedi mind tricks below!